iamtheyammer/fetch-ford-service-manuals/README.md

 ### **All Vehicles:** Get wiring data

+1. Create a copy of `cookieString.txt.template` called `cookieString.txt` if you haven't already.
-1. Clear the DevTools Network pane (click on the trash can or circle with a line through it)
+2. Clear the DevTools Network pane (click on the trash can or circle with a line through it)
+3. Go to the Workshop tab in PTS.
+4. Filter for the one POST to `https://www.fordservicecontent.com/Ford_Content/PublicationRuntimeRefreshPTS//publication/prod_1_3_{datecode}/TreeAndCover/workshop/32/~WSLL/{some numbers here}`.
+5. Go to the request headers and find the "Cookie:" entry.
+6. Open your `cookieString.txt` file, clear the contents, and copy these cookies into the file.
+There should be 2 cookies: CONTENT_AUTH and CONTENT_PERMISSIONS.
+Add a semi-colon and space after the CONTENT_PERMISSIONS cookie because we will be adding more cookies in a later step.
+   - Do **not** include the name (`cookieString.txt` should **not** include `Cookie:`, for example.)
+   - NOTE: In Firefox, you MUST enable the *Raw* toggle at the top right of Response Headers, then copy it from there.
+If you don't, you'll get an invalid character error when trying to fetch wiring diagrams.
-2. Click the Wiring tab at the top of PTS.
+7. Click the Wiring tab at the top of PTS.
-3. Filter for the GET request to this URL: `https://www.fordservicecontent.com/Ford_Content/PublicationRuntimeRefreshPTS//wiring/TableofContent` (there are query params at the end, that's ok).
+8. Filter for the GET request to this URL: `https://www.fordservicecontent.com/Ford_Content/PublicationRuntimeRefreshPTS//wiring/TableofContent` (there are query params at the end, that's ok).
 It should look similar to the request in [this photo](img/wiring-request.png).
-4. Copy the `environment` and `bookType` query params into `.wiring` in `params.json`.
+9. Copy the `environment`,`bookType`, and `languageCode` query params into `.wiring` in `params.json`.
    - **If your vehicle was made before 2003** (or if `WiringBookTitle` or `WiringBookCode` are missing), you may find these in another request to `https://www.fordtechservice.dealerconnection.com/wiring/TableOfContents` (with some query params at the end):
    - `booktitle` → `WiringBookTitle`
    - `book` → `WiringBookCode`
    - Use these two requests to fill in `params.json` as best as you can.
-5. Save `params.json` and open `cookieString.txt`
-6. Clear the content in `cookieString.txt`, and replace it with the **value** of the `Cookie` header sent in the `TableofContent` request (step 3).
+10. Save `params.json`.
+11. Filter for the GET request to this URL: `https://www.fordtechservice.dealerconnection.com/wiring/TableOfContents` (there are query params at the end, that's ok).
+12. Go to the request headers and find the "Cookie:" entry.
+13. Copy the cookies from this request and append them to the end of your `cookieString.txt` file.
    - Do **not** include the name (`cookieString.txt` should **not** include `Cookie:`, for example.)
    - NOTE: In Firefox, you MUST enable the *Raw* toggle at the top right of Response Headers, then copy it from there.
 If you don't, you'll get an invalid character error when trying to fetch wiring diagrams.
+14. In your `cookieString.txt` file, search for the `ak_bmsc` cookie and remove it.
-7. Save `cookieString.txt`.
+15. Save `cookieString.txt`.

 ### Download the manual!